SerreRom/PowerShell/README.md

 # TechCoffee
-Welcome to the tch-coffee repository
+Welcome to the tech-coffee repository

+1. RDS Farm: folder for Windows Server 2016 RDS Farm topics